Towards Online Multi-Modal Social Interaction Understanding: Related Works

+Recently, \citet{li2024socialgpt} integrate the perception capability of vision models and the reasoning capability of LLMs for social relation recognition. \citet{gupta2024mtgs} introduce a novel framework to jointly predict the gaze target and social gaze label for all people in the scene. \citet{lee2024towards} conduct a comprehensive survey, identifying three keys for effective social understanding: multimodal social cues, multi-party dynamics, and beliefs. \citet{lai2023werewolf} introduce a multimodal dataset for modeling persuasion behaviors. \citet{cao2025socialgesture} introduce a large-scale dataset for multi-person gesture analysis. \citet{lee2024modeling} introduce three tasks to model the fine-grained dynamics between multiple people: speaking target identification, pronoun coreference resolution, and mentioned player prediction.
+To address these tasks, \citet{lee2024modeling} introduce a densely-aligned multimodal framework to capture social cues from transcript and video.

-Despite these advances, current research typically focuses on the offline setting, where the model can have access entire video frames and dialogues to make predictions.
-However, such setting does not align well with many real-time demands, where the model can only leverage historical information (i.e. the online setting).
-Although methods from recent research~\cite{lee2024modeling} can theoretically be adapted to online settings through data rearrangement, they do not adequately account for the challenge of missing future social cues in the online setting, resulting in limited effectiveness.
+Despite these advances, current research typically focuses on the \textit{offline} setting, where the model can have access to entire video frames and dialogues to make predictions.
+However, this setup does not align well with real-time requirements in interactive AI assistant systems, where the model can only leverage historical information (i.e., the \textit{online} setting).
+Although methods from recent research~\citep{lee2024modeling} can theoretically be adapted to online settings through data rearrangement, they do not adequately account for the challenge of missing future social cues and exploiting historical information in the online setting.
 In our work, we investigate the online setting for MMSI and propose novel methods to address the challenge.